Brajesh Singh: Biography

-Singh was born to Raja Ramesh Singh, the taluqdar royal of the Kalakankar.
+Singh was born in Rajput family to Raja Ramesh Singh, the taluqdar royal of the Kalakankar.
 His birthdate is uncertain.
 His father Raja Rampal Singh was a founding member of the Indian National Congress (INC) and his grandfather Lal Pratap Singh was a leader in the Indian Rebellion of 1857.

 Singh studied English at a college in Lucknow.
 He later moved to Berlin, to pursue an engineering education.
 In 1928, M. N. Roy was expelled from the Communist International, he then moved to Berlin and from there he enlisted the help of several Indian students.
 Singh was one of those students who became an active communist and began closely working with him to establish the Group of Oppositional Indian Communists that would be affiliated with the Communist Party of Germany Opposition and INC. The primary reason for the establishment of the organisation was to protest the Ultra-leftist attitude of the Communist International in India.
 While in India, Roy also suggested that Indian communists were distancing themselves from the Nationalist movement.

 During the course of this campaign, Singh served as Roy's right-hand man.
 He also financed Roy's health care in Switzerland and his trip to India.
 However in 1931 when Roy was arrested in India, Singh decided to relinquish Roy's principles and defected back to the orthodox communist stronghold in Europe.
 When he arrived in London in September 1932, he came across his brother Raja Awadhesh Singh, who had been regularly commuting from London to Dublin.
 Brajesh's previous passport was impounded in India, so he had been to Ireland using his brother's passport.
 While he was crossing over to Ireland, the Indian Political Intelligence was actively monitoring Singh's activities.

 After arriving in Dublin, Singh applied for an Irish Free State emergency passport that would be valid for five years, which provided him with ample time in Europe.
 Later he managed to make his way back to Berlin.
 The IPI failed to prove his fraudulent use of passports in order to revoke his emergency passport, and concluded that it was better to have him outside India, because his financial assets in support of the CPI would cause difficulties for the British Raj.
 His file was closed in the mid-1930s.
 Singh's nephew Dinesh Singh become the successor after his father, Raja Awadhesh Singh.

 Singh's first wife was Kunwarani Laxmi Devi, followed by Leela, an Austrian Jewish woman from Vienna whom Singh married during the Second World War.
 Singh and Leela both fled to India to escape Nazi persecution, where they lived for 16 years.
 After the war, Leela moved to England with their son Victor.
 Singh followed her, but due to his inability to find work in England, he returned back to India after divorcing her.
 While there, his son Victor became a photographer.